coryan/coryan.github.io/about.md

 about things that nobody cares about.

-Mostly I wanted a place to express my opinions and thoughts about software engineering and such.
-Sometimes I will even believe the opinions that I express about software engineering and such.
+Mostly I wanted a place to express my opinions and thoughts about software engineering.
+Sometimes I will even believe the opinions that I express.
 I also wanted to be able to describe some of the software projects I write as a hobby.